dmbarbour/glas/docs/GlasProg.md

 We can just invent some primitive type descriptions like '%type.int' or whatever, things a typechecker is expected to understand without saying, and build up from there.
 It isn't a big deal if we want to experiment with alternatives later.

 # Runtime Thoughts

+I have a big dream, but I hope to start with a simple implementation in C or Zig or Rust then push most logic (even JIT and optimizers) into the user configuration, e.g. under `rtname.jit` definitions.

 ## Desiderata